A density-functional perspective on force fields: First-order structure: density and force

 The first member of Eq.~\eqref{eq:duality_differential_pair} identifies the density as the first derivative object naturally attached to the external-potential energy functional.
 Evaluating this relation at \(v=v_R\), the first-order structure is obtained by differentiating Eq.~\eqref{eq:EBO_pullback} with respect to a nuclear coordinate \(R_I\):

 where $\rhoR$ is the electronic ground-state density corresponding to the nuclear configuration $R$.
 Therefore the nuclear force is

-This formula is familiar in content, but the present interpretation is different.
+The atomic-force expression itself is familiar and was previously derived from the Legendre structure of the external-potential energy functional by Morante and Rossi in the context of Born--Oppenheimer molecular dynamics.\cite{MoranteRossi2017} In the present formulation, it arises as the first-order consequence of the pullback relation for the full Born--Oppenheimer potential-energy surface.
 The density is not itself the force.
 Rather, the density is the gradient of the energy in external-potential space, and the nuclear force is the induced first-order object obtained by composing that gradient with the geometry of the map $R \mapsto v_R$.

 Thus the first-order structure of a force field is inherited from the first-order variational structure of density functional theory.